MicrosoftDocs/win32/desktop-src/WinAuto/ease-of-access---assistive-technology-registration.md

 **HKCU\\Software\\Microsoft\\Windows NT\\CurrentVersion\\Accessibility\\ATConfig\\&lt;AT Key Name&gt;**

 The Ease of Access Center monitors this registry location while the application is running.
-When a transition to the secure desktop occurs, the Ease of Access Center copies the settings to the same location in the secure desktop’s HKCU hive.
+When a transition to the secure desktop occurs, the Ease of Access Center copies the settings to the same location in the secure desktop s HKCU hive.
 The application can then read the settings and resume its state.

 Your accessibility application should write its settings at regular intervals or whenever the values change.
 Writing settings on application exit will not work.
 If the application is running in a job, it is terminated on the transition away from the secure desktop, before the exit code has a chance to run.
 If the application is not running in a job, the application is not terminated on the transition away from the secure desktop.